arthurseverino/text-generation-ai/README.md

 # Next Word Predictor using LSTM

-This project is about creating a next-word prediction model using Natural Language Processing (NLP), Python, TensorFlow, Numpy and Matplotlib.
+This project is about creating a next-word prediction model using Natural Language Processing (NLP) with Python, TensorFlow, Numpy and Matplotlib.
 The model is a Recurrent Neural Network (RNN) with Long-Short-Term Memory (LSTM) units.

 ## Project Description